kickingvegas/YmsCoreBluetooth/docs/index.md

 Code tested on:

-* iPhone 4S, iOS 6.1.3
+* iPhone 4S, iPod touch, iPhone 5 all running iOS7
 * TI SensorTag firmware 1.2, 1.3.
-* iMac 27 Mid-2010, OS X 10.8.3
+* iMac 27 Mid-2010, OS X 10.8.5

 ## Known Issues
-* No support is offered for the iOS simulator due to the instability of the CoreBluetooth implementation on it.
-Use this code only on iOS hardware that supports CoreBluetooth.
-Given that Apple does not provide technical support for CoreBluetooth behavior on the iOS simulator [TN2295](http://developer.apple.com/library/ios/#technotes/tn2295/_index.html), I feel this is a reasonable position to take.
-Hopefully in time the iOS simulator will exhibit better CoreBluetooth fidelity.
+* Use this code only on iOS or Mac hardware that supports CoreBluetooth.
+The iOS Simulator is not supported.